Fyrron/nodeRest/README.md

 - Features to implement:

+Using sequelize in model (Currently working on)

-1. Revoke jwt token after user create another
+Revoke jwt token after user create another

-2. Better way to send json responses
+Better way to send json responses

-3. Implement ESLint
+Implement ESLint

-4. Landing page with react
+Landing page with react

-5. User creation page
+User creation page

-6. User login
+User login

 ### Please generate the private key on the root directory